eesmer/LastControl/README.md

 **LastControl is compatible with the following distros and can generate reports** <br>
 Ubuntu, RHEL, Centos, Debian <br>

+For server installation you need to use Debian. <br>
+You can read the help files for this. <br>

 ---

 **Key Features**<br>